Official Visitor Website

 Spring

-Norfolk & Norwich Festival: Norfolk’s biggest arts event, held every May, offers a culturally diverse programme of music, dance, theatre and visual arts.
+Norfolk & Norwich Festival: Norfolk’s biggest arts event, held this year between May 12-28, offers a culturally diverse programme of music, dance, theatre and visual arts.

-Burnham Market Horse Trials: Gaining international status in 2003, this April event attracts soe of the best national and international riders.
+Burnham Market Horse Trials: Gaining international status in 2003, this April 11-13 event attracts some of the best national and international riders.

-Cromer & Sheringham Crab & Lobster Festival: A long weekend of food, fun, art, music, heritage and entertainment every May.
+Cromer & Sheringham Crab & Lobster Festival: A long weekend of food, fun, art, music, heritage and entertainment on May 16-17.

-Folk On The Pier: Norfolk’s largest festival of its kind, you’ll find folk rock and acoustic acts at the Pavilion Theatre and across the town in May.
+Folk On The Pier: Norfolk’s largest festival of its kind, you’ll find folk rock and acoustic acts at the Pavilion Theatre in Cromer and across the town between May 9-11.

-Out There: An international two-day streets arts and circus festival bursts out onto the streets of Great Yarmouth on May 29-31, with lots of entertainment on the seafront, in St Georges Park and the town centre.
+Out There: An international four-day arts and circus festival bursts out onto the streets of Great Yarmouth on May 28-31, with lots of entertainment on the seafront, in St Georges Park and the town centre.

 Royal Norfolk Show: Two days in late June – June 25 and 26 in 2025 – when it seems as if all of Norfolk descends on the showground outside Norwich.

-Norwich City Ale of Festival: A ten-day celebration of beer in June.
+Norwich City Ale of Festival: A month-long celebration of beer from May 22-June 22.
 Norwich’s brewing heritage began with Benedictine monks making ales in Cathedral Close in the 11th century – and the city hasn’t stopped drinking since.

 Great Yarmouth Wheels Festival: The Wheels Festival, which attracted 60,000 people to Great Yarmouth’s seafront this year, is taking place on June 21 and 22 2025.
 In 2025 the event is aiming to top the more than 900 cars and almost 650 bikes, from classic and sporty to quirky creations, that lined up along the Golden Mile this year.